IchbinMrNook/Bluetooth-Audio-Loopback/README.md

 4. **Done!**

 📲 Use Case:
 Imagine two people, each wearing one earbud (Person 1 with earbud A and Person 2 with earbud B).
-When the app is opened and "Start" is clicked, the microphone on each earbud picks up the user's voice and plays it back through both earbuds with a slight delay (about 500ms).
+When the app is opened and "Start" is clicked, the microphone on each earbud picks up the user's voice and plays it back through both earbuds with a slight delay (about 50ms).
 This creates a fun, movie-like effect where each person hears eachothers voice in real-time! 🎤🎧
+Now just move about 10 meters away from each other and talk over distances or even walls. 🎤🔊

 🤝 Contributing:
 Want to improve the app?
 Feel free to fork the repo and submit a pull request!

 Issues:
 1. Make the app still work even after being closed.
-2. Make the app still work even if screen is off.
+2. Make the app still work even if the screen is off.

 ❤️ **Do you know the solution?
 Submit a Pull request!** ❤️